cyphar/cyphar.com/doc/published/linux-user-macbook-experience.md

 separation of concern part of the operating system.
 It's just that OS X doesn't do what a developer needs their operating system to do.

-Admittedly, Linux also has some pain points that make things like Illumos quite appealing.
-But at least Linux does *enough* of it right to make it useable for development.
+Admittedly, GNU/Linux also has some pain points that make things like Illumos quite appealing.
+But at least GNU/Linux does *enough* of it right to make it useable for development.
 Honestly, the only "development" work I've done so far is just writing this blog post and making minor changes to my website's CSS.
 I've tried editing some Linux kernel code or trying to hack on some cool Go code and it just doesn't feel right.
 I keep finding myself `ssh`ing back into my main rig.

 [vagrant]: https://www.vagrantup.com/
 [virtualbox]: https://www.virtualbox.org/